 have no idea of their responsibilities when acting as an agent under a power of attorney.

 An agent has a number of mandatory duties under Ohio law.
 First, an agent must act in good faith- simply put honestly.
-Second, an agent must act within the scope of his authority granted. … Read the rest
+Second, an agent must act within the scope of his authority granted.
+In order… Read the rest

 Recently, a case was decided in the First District Court of Appeals of Ohio that should make administrators and executors as well as creditors of an estate take notice.